alanzhan0513/learning-python/02_python_basics/01_variable.md

 * A variable name must start with a letter or underline
 * A variable name can't start with a number
 * A variable name can only contain [A-Z],[a-z],[0-9]
-* A variable name are case-sensitive
+* A variable name is case-sensitive